 Results from the 2016 workshop were presented as an abstract, "An Integrated Pathology and Ultrasonography-Based Simulation Is an Effective Educational Tool for the Performance of a Kidney Biopsy" during an oral presentation at the 2016 ASN meeting.

-*Will be offered only on Saturday
+*Will be offered Friday morning

-FIVE: Acid/Base Fluids and Electrolytes Workshop
+FOUR: Acid/Base Fluids and Electrolytes Workshop

 This is a hands-on course focused on hands-on learning.
 Participants will go through cases and learn fundamental skills for evaluation and management of acid base disturbances and electrolyte derangements.

-SIX: Kidney Pathology Workshop
+FIVE: Kidney Pathology Workshop